FlowFuse/website/src/blog/2024/12/why-uns-need-data-modeling.md

 <hr style="border: none; border-top: 3px solid rgba(173, 192, 252, 0.55); opacity: 0.3; margin-bottom: 20px;">

-With all these benefits in mind, the next step is to think about how to effectively implement data modeling.
-Data modeling is a much deeper, more dynamic process that can reshape how you use data across your entire business, Its not only about structuring and integrating data but also about transforming your operations, unlocking new efficiencies, and driving growth.
+With all these benefits in mind, the next step is to consider how to implement data modeling effectively.
+Data modeling is a much deeper, more dynamic process that can reshape how you use data across your entire business.
+It's not only about structuring and integrating data but also about transforming your operations, unlocking new efficiencies, and driving growth.
 The right platform can help you go beyond essential organization and truly harness the power of your data.

 ## **Leverage FlowFuse for Effective Data Modeling in Your UNS**